aksommerville/egg2/etc/doc/eggdev-http.md

 If that build fails, respond 500 with the build log.
 If it succeeds, or no `--project` was provided, proceed with `GET /**`.

+### GET /api/symbols

+Returns an array of `{nstype,ns,k,v}` for the symbols declared in the project's `shared_symbols.h`.
+If no project was specified at launch, or anything else goes wrong, returns an empty array.

 ### GET /api/toc/**

 Resolve the remainder of the path and return a JSON array describing all the files under it.